Published: Apr 06, 2021

 •Construction Skills Health, Safety and Environment test – CSCS Test

 As part of the apprenticeship programme, attendance is required at our Skills Group training centre for one day per week.
 All other aspects of the qualification will be delivered on-site by the employer.
-You will have regular visits every six to eight weeks from your designated Skills Group assessor, who will monitor your progress during your apprenticeship training.
+You will have regular visits from your designated Skills Group assessor, who will monitor your progress during your apprenticeship training.

 Whilst at the Skills Group training centre, you will learn the necessary skills and gain experience to help you throughout your role.
 Part of your training will be knowledge and theory based, whilst the rest will be practical.